Preservation & Environment

 Learn More

-Starting in 2005, an elevated section of a disused and antiquated New York Central Railroad spur on the West Side of Manhattan was reconstructed to be a public park.
-The outdoor experience it provides is unmatched anywhere in the city, as visitors can stroll the 1.45-mile route, enjoying views of the skyline and Hudson River, and experiencing cultural attractions such as art installations and public performance spaces that have sprung up along its route.
-Today, this unique park hosts as many as 60,000 visitors a day and is a hub of outdoor culture within the bustling Big Apple.
-The inspiration for the project came from the Promenade Plantée, a 2.9-mile park built atop an obsolete railway infrastructure in Paris.
+Beginning in 2005, an elevated section of a disused and antiquated New York Central Railroad spur on the Manhattan's West Side was reconstructed to serve as a public park.
+This outdoor experience is unmatched anywhere in the city, as visitors can stroll the one-and-a-half mile route and soak in views of the Manhattan skyline and Hudson River while enjoying art installations and public performance spaces that have sprung up along its route.
+Today, this unique park hosts as many as 60,000 visitors per day and is a hub of the city's outdoor culture.

 General Operating Support